Frequently Asked Questions

 We are pleased that we are able to offer reasonable prices for spay and neuter surgeries.
 We do this by participating with various veterinarians in the area and paying the balance of the cost of the surgeries with funds from donations and grants.
 Fix Them All is a non-profit organization maintained by volunteers.

-Clinic Program - Five participating clinics to choose from.
+Clinic Program - Eight participating clinics to choose from.
 Surgery certificates are issued.

 Sheltering Hands Transport - Cats are transported from Chiefland or Keystone Heights to Ocala for surgery and back the same day.